 6. Inspect And Clean Your Chimney

-When I think of chimney cleaning I always picture Dick Van Dyke in Mary Poppins, his face covered with soot as he sings “Chim-chim-e-ny, chim-chim-e-ney, chim, chim, cheroo….”
-It’s a charming song, but there’s nothing charming about filling your home with soot, smoke, and carbon monoxide because you haven’t had your chimney cleaned.
+When I think of chimney cleaning, I always picture Dick Van Dyke in Mary Poppins singing “Chim-chim-e-ny, chim-chim-e-ney, chim, chim, cheroo.”
+It’s a charming song!

-Even gas fireplaces need their chimneys cleaned and inspected to ensure there are no bird or squirrel nests blocking the flue, and that the chimney pipe is free of cracks that can allow smoke to enter your home.
-This job is best left to pros, and the cost runs around $100-200.
+Nothing is charming about filling your home with soot, smoke, and carbon monoxide because your chimney isn’t working correctly.
+Even gas fireplaces need an inspection to ensure the pipe is free of cracks that can allow smoke to enter your home.
+This job is best left to pros.
+The cost runs around $100-200.

 7. Get Your Ice Melt And Snow Blower Ready

-That’s why it’s smart to stock up on such things in autumn when they’re plentiful and, not surprisingly, lower-priced.
-And, listen, even if you think you’ve got enough left from last year, or that your snow blower or shovel are in good shape, take a few moments to check so you don’t get caught out in the cold finding out you’re wrong.
+By the time winter arrives, it’s often too late to find snow gear.
+Stock up on such things in autumn when they’re plentiful and lower-priced.
+Even if you think you’ve got enough left from last year, or that your snow blower or shovel are in good shape, take a few moments to check.
+You don’t want to get caught out in the cold finding out you’re wrong.

 As with most home maintenance tasks, preparing your home for fall isn’t tricky, just time-consuming.
 Putting it off causes problems that can wind up costing you an enormous amount of money, though, so set aside time on the next couple of weekends to get these jobs done.

 Note: This article first appeared on Sept.
 14, 2016.
 It has been revised and updated for republication.